jfeng45/grpcservice/README.md

 Other language:
 ### **[中文](README.zh.md)**

-This is the project to show how distributed tracing works with Go Microservice using OpenTracing and Zipkin.
+This is the project to show how Go Microservice works, and it has two major functionalities.
+The first is how distributed tracing works with Go Microservice using OpenTracing and Zipkin.
+The second is service resilience, which includes the following:

+* Timeout
+* Retry
+* Rate limitting
+* Circuit Breaker
+* Fault Injection
+* Bulkhead

-I originally took the code from [Alan Shreve's gRPC cache service](https://about.sourcegraph.com/go/grpc-in-production-alan-shreve), and added distributed tracing feature into it.
+I originally took the code from [Alan Shreve's gRPC cache service](https://about.sourcegraph.com/go/grpc-in-production-alan-shreve), and added above features into it.

 ## Getting Started

 ### Installing Zipkin
+Even without Zipkin, the rest of the application still works.

 https://zipkin.io/pages/quickstart

 ### Installing Application